realpython/python-guide/docs/writing/structure.rst

 ``import`` and ``from ... import`` statements.

 As soon as you use `import` statements you use modules.
-These can be either built-in modules such as `os` and `sys`, third-party modules you have installed in your environment, or your project's internal modules.
+These can be either built-in modules such as :module:`os` and :module:`sys`, third-party modules you have installed in your environment, or your project's internal modules.

 To keep in line with the style guide, keep module names short, lowercase, and